Small Business Saturday rolls around in the midst of the holiday season every year to celebrate small local businesses everywhere.

 By 2013, even local neighborhoods celebrated it.
 In 2014, American Express, which trademarked SBS, promoted it across social media and encouraged participation everywhere.
 By 2015, SBS had become a tradition for both businesses and shoppers.

 Small businesses got a special holiday and shoppers gained a sense of hometown pride when they visited local businesses in their community.
-In 2020, SBS shoppers spent nearly $20 billion, and a 2021 survey reported that 42% of Americans planned to shop small during SBS.
+In 2020 and 2021, SBS shoppers spent nearly $20 billion, and it is estimated that over 51% of Americans planned to support small businesses during Small Business Saturday 2024.

 8 fantastic Small Business Saturday ideas